-Hazard Mitigation is any action taken to permanently reduce or eliminate long-term risk to people and their property from the effects of hazards.
+any action taken to

+eliminate long-term risk to people and their

+FEMA Requirements

-- o FEMA Requirements - FEMA requires hazard mitigation plans to be updated every five (5) years. - Stakeholder/public engagement is vital throughout all stages of the plan development process to be approved by MEMA & FEMA. - In order for municipalities to be covered under the Wicomico County HMRP, municipalities must participate throughout the planning process.
+- FEMA requires hazard mitigation plans to be updated every five (5) years. - Stakeholder/public engagement is vital throughout all stages of the plan development process to be approved by MEMA & FEMA. - In order for municipalities to be covered under the Wicomico County HMRP, municipalities must participate throughout the planning process.
 A small group meeting of municipalities will be scheduled in February.

-o Cost effective
+Cost effective